By Nate Posey

 I like to imagine myself as being something of a science fiction connoisseur.
 As such, I was quite shocked and more than a little embarrassed to discover that until a few months ago I had scarcely even heard of what has been dubbed the single greatest science fiction book ever written: the Hugo-winning, Nebula-winning, all-time best-selling Dune by Frank Herbert.
 The novel details the ascent of young Paul Atreides, heir to the ducal fief of the desert planet Arrakis, who marshals the native populace against his father’s usurpers to reclaim his rightful inheritance.

 Herbert is a masterful storyteller, and the universe of Dune is simply unparalleled in its richness and authenticity.
 Nevertheless, several of the story elements seemed somewhat out of place in this alleged masterpiece of science fiction.
 Paul’s mother, the Lady Jessica, is a Bene Gesserit witch, a member of the galaxy-spanning order of mystics whose prophecies and powers of mental suggestion play a key role in Paul’s development from a young princeling into the legendary Muad’Dib, the messiah of Arrakis.
 Although the mystical elements in Dune never truly cross into the overtly magical realm of sword-and-sorcery fantasy, many of the characters’ telepathic interactions are nevertheless suggestive of supernatural forces.
 Most peculiar of all, however, is the political order in the universe of Dune; the galaxy is held in a tenuous balance of power between the Padishah Emperor and the various Lords of the Great Houses who have parceled up the various star systems into feudal estates.
-Such medieval politics seems glaringly anachronistic in
+Such medieval politics seems glaringly anachronistic in a futurescape replete with shield generators, laser rifles, and superluminal spacecraft.

 To be sure, Herbert was neither the first nor the last to invoke such a topsy-turvy alternate universe.
 Isaac Asimov’s Foundation series details the emergence of a second galactic empire from among the thousands of fractious “barbarian” kingdoms which sprang up after the collapse of the first, and George Lucas’ Jedi Knights would be more at home in Camelot than in a galactic republic.
 Such works often straddle the line between the genres of science fiction and fantasy, blending arcane tropes into an otherwise technologically advanced society.
 Unlike many works of so-called “hard” science fiction, which often explore the inevitable complications arising from the development of new technologies, the fantasy-esque works allow for the retelling of simpler and more familiar arcs: the conflict between order and chaos, between good and evil, etc. Such works represent escapism at its finest, where the classical struggles of heroes can play out on the most spectacular of stages.